sensebox/books/CONTRIBUTING.md

 ### gh-pages
 The `gh-pages` branch contains the rendered output of the current state of `master`, automatically generated on a CI-server through the `.travis.yml` & `deploy_docs.sh` scripts.

+This script also fetches and generates the current API documentation for the openSenseMap-API using `apidoc-markdown`.